pachyderm/pachyderm/doc/fundamentals/incrementality.md

 As of Pachyderm v1.5.1, `list-job` and `inspect-job` will tell you how many datums the job processed and how many it skipped.
-Below is an example of a job that has processed 3 datums and skipped 2.
+Below is an example of a job that had 5 datums, 3 that were processed and 2 that were skipped.

 ```
 ID                                   OUTPUT COMMIT                             STARTED            DURATION           RESTART PROGRESS      DL       UL       STATE